maxwets/dotfiles/README.md

 I sometimes use emacs with [evil-mode](https://github.com/emacs-evil/evil) for programming in [Oz](https://mozart.github.io/) (The default Oz editor is emacs).

 ### gruvbox
-[gruvbox](https://github.com/morhetz/gruvbox) is a beautiful theme that I use with st, vim and emacs.
+[gruvbox](https://github.com/morhetz/gruvbox) is a beautiful theme that I use with st, tmux, vim, and emacs.

 ## LICENCE
 MIT Licence